We’re very pleased to be Green Small Business certified. But what does it mean?

 Ecover & Method are our cleaning products of choice, and we’ve employed a waste disposal company in order to be have our waste recycled whenever possible.

-We have also twinned the Shed loo with a latrine in Tanzania thanks to the Toilet Twinning initiative in association with Tear Fund.
+We have also twinned the Shed loo and taps thanks to the Toilet Twinning initiative in association with Tear Fund.

 Have you heard of the Recorked scheme?
 Bring us your used corks and we’ll send them all off to be recycled.